USPS says it’s too close to the election for most of Congress to inspect facilities

 “Last I looked, I’m one of them.
 I intend to visit Kearny,” he said, referencing the New Jersey facility.
 “This is not Area 51.”

 The lawmakers were turned away as the agency was grappling with service slowdowns that voting rights advocates, Democrats and large swaths of the public fear could interfere with the Nov.
 3 election.
 Postmaster General Louis DeJoy instituted operational changes, including stricter transportation timelines, within weeks of taking office that led to massive mail backlogs this summer.
-Roughly 7 percent of all first-class mail was snagged up in the slowdowns, according to an analysis conducted by the office of Sen. Gary Peters (Mich.), the leading Democrat on postal oversight in the chamber.
+About 7 percent of all first-class mail was snagged up in the slowdowns, according to an analysis conducted by the office of Sen. Gary Peters (Mich.), the chamber’s leading Democrat on postal oversight.

-During the transition period, with on-time delivery rates for first-class mail falling by nearly 10 percentage points, President Trump announced he would block emergency pandemic funding from reaching the agency to hamper its ability to facilitate mail-in voting.
-The ensuing backlash from Democrats and voting rights groups prompted DeJoy — a GOP fundraiser and major Trump booster — to suspend parts of his cost-cutting regimen, but left in place his transportation schedule, though in recent weeks it has been struck down by federal courts in Pennsylvania, New York, Washington state and the District of Columbia.
+During the transition period, with on-time delivery rates for first-class mail decreasing by nearly 10 percentage points, President Trump announced that he would block emergency pandemic funding from reaching the agency to hamper its ability to facilitate mail-in voting.
+The ensuing backlash from Democrats and voting rights groups prompted DeJoy — a GOP fundraiser and major Trump booster — to suspend parts of his cost-cutting regimen but left in place his transportation schedule, though in recent weeks it has been struck down by federal courts in New York, Pennsylvania, Washington state and the District of Columbia.

-In late August, House and Senate panels called DeJoy to testify over the delivery slowdowns.
+In late August, House and Senate panels called DeJoy to testify about the delivery slowdowns.
 The House Oversight and Reform Committee subpoenaed documents on the service problems and DeJoy’s contacts with members of the Trump administration and campaign.
-Afterward, a handful of legislators asked to tour postal facilities to discuss operational issues with local workers and supervisors.
+Afterward, a handful of lawmakers asked to tour postal facilities to discuss operational issues with local workers and supervisors.

 “Members of Congress have a responsibility to conduct oversight of federal services, particularly when we hear from constituents that those services are not functioning properly,” said Peters, who visited two postal facilities over the summer.
 “Pressure from Congress and the public have helped put a stop to some of the changes that were causing harmful mail delays and we must be allowed to continue shining a light on the Postal Service’s operations.”

-In an emailed statement, Postal Service spokesman David Partenheimer wrote that while the agency “welcomes” visits from members of Congress, it takes its responsibilities with respect to the Hatch Act very seriously.
+In an emailed statement, Postal Service spokesman David Partenheimer wrote that although the agency “welcomes” visits from members of Congress, it takes its responsibilities with respect to the Hatch Act very seriously.

 He said the agency revised its ethics guidelines in 2018 to ban candidates for federal, state and local office from visiting facilities within 45 days of an election.
-The prohibition applies only to elected officials, not members of their staffs, he said.
+The prohibition applies only to elected officials, not their staff members, he said.

-“Given the heated nature of campaigns, and the fact that our employees’ views run the full range of political opinions, the potential for an employee to knowingly or unwittingly violate the Hatch Act — and be held to account by another employee — is simply too great,” Scott Slusher, a manager in the Postal Service’s government liaison office, wrote to Pascrell’s staff in an email obtained by The Washington Post.
+“Given the heated nature of campaigns, and the fact that our employees’ views run the full range of political opinions, the potential for an employee to knowingly or unwittingly violate the Hatch Act — and be held to account by another employee — is simply too great,” Scott Slusher, a manager in the Postal Service’s government liaison office, wrote to Pascrell’s staff in an email obtained by The Post.

-Experts say the Postal Service should curtail visits that are clearly political in nature to shield postal workers and the agency from being used campaigns.
+Experts say the Postal Service should curtail visits that are clearly political in nature to shield postal workers and the agency from being used by campaigns.
 But, according to guidance issued in 2018 from the Office of Special Counsel, these safeguards should not apply to elected officials visiting federal facilities for an “official purpose, such as receiving briefings, tours, or other official information.”

 Several high-ranking members of the Trump administration have come under fire over possible Hatch Act violations.
-Ethics watchdogs criticized the White House for staging the Republican Party’s nominating convention on the South Lawn in August.
+Ethics watchdogs criticized the White House for staging the Republican Party’s nominating convention on the South Lawn of the White House in August.
 Presidential advisers Kellyanne Conway and Ivanka Trump have been accused of using their positions to hawk products.
 Political appointees of either party are rarely disciplined — or prosecuted — for such behavior.

 But those actions, experts say, were overtly political and had little to do with the business of governing the country.
 Congressional oversight visits are an important tool for lawmakers to hold the executive branch accountable and conduct research that goes into drafting and voting on legislation.